Healthcare

 Massage Therapist Salary Overview

-The Massage Therapist is a sought-after profession in the United States with a median annual salary of $49,860.
-Compensation typically ranges from $28,600 for entry-level positions to $82,800 for experienced professionals in high-demand markets.
+The Massage Therapist is one of the most important roles in the Healthcare sector of the US economy in 2026.
+With a median annual salary of $49,860, compensation for this position ranges from $28,600 at the entry level to $82,800 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Massage Therapist in the US earns between $28,600 and $82,800 per year, with a median of $49,860.